San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Jacksonville has two wins against the spread, and is 2-3 overall, at home this season.

-- This season, in five home games, Jacksonville has hit the over once.
+- In five home games this year, Jacksonville has gone over the total once.

-- Away from home, San Francisco has two wins against the spread and is 3-1 overall.
+- San Francisco is 3-1 overall, with two wins against the spread, on the road.

 Powered by Data Skrive.